 Schedule early: This will help you get the space best suited for your event and give you time to plan it thoroughly.

-Fill out forms carefully: Incomplete or illegible information will only delay processing your form.
+Fill out forms carefully: Incomplete information will only delay processing your request.

 Have a second choice: When making a request, be prepared to have a second choice for both location and date.